 Faculty Mentorship Programs

-Participants will leave the year with a community of faculty colleagues, a mentorship network map, a professional development plan, and improved clarity regarding UO’s expectations for inclusive teaching, scholarship, mentorship and leadership.
+Participants will leave the year with a community of faculty colleagues, a mentoring network map, a individualized development plan, and increased knowledge of the topics the group chooses to focus on.

 As a participant, you will: